GK67/CS520Final/README.md

 Settings before Running the program:
  1. Open the Command Prompt, change directory to where the PostgreSQL installed, similar link, "..\PostgreSQL\10\bin"
- 2. After change to the bin folder, enter the command (since you has created a superuser during installation): psql -U postgres
+ 2. After change to the bin folder, enter the command (since you have created a superuser during installation): psql -U postgres
- 3. Then, enter command for password (since you has created the password during installation).
+ 3. Then, enter the password (you created the password during installation).
  4. After that, you are in the postgreSQL prompt, like "postgres=#".
  5. Then type, "CREATE DATABASE osmdb;", to create a database, which is called osmdb.
  6. Then close the Command Prompt.